Back to Documentation

 API Reference

-Complete documentation for the PaperBrokerClient Python API - a high-level wrapper for FIX protocol trading.
+Complete documentation for the PaperBrokerClient Python API — FIX 4.4 trading plus live alpha framework.

 Configuration